42Crunch/resources/kubernetes-guides/Minikube/README.md

 ## Deployment artifacts

 The deployment involves two types of artifacts: configuration artifacts and runtime artifacts.
+The scripts and conf files for minikube deployment are located under `minikube-artifacts`.

 ### Configuration artifacts